-Google Analytics will inform you on where site visits are coming from, the pages visited, which pages visitors exit your site on, how long visitors are on your site, the physical location of site visitors, and more.
+Google Analytics will inform you about where site visits are coming from, the pages visited, which pages visitors exit your site on, how long visitors are on your site, the physical location of visitors, and more.
 Use this information to improve your content.

 According to BrightEdge, 68% of online usage begins with a search engine.
 Once people type in their search, 0.78% of them make it to the second page of SERPs.
 They either find what they need on the first page or they try a new keyword search.

 If your site content isn’t on the first page for relevant keyword searches, chances are it won't generate much traffic.
 That’s why it's critical to perform a search engine optimization audit and understand the type of actions you can take to resolve any issues and improve your site's search presence.

 To give your site a boost, follow the SEO audit steps for small businesses above.
 These steps will help you gain an understanding of your site's health, and online presence, and equip you with the knowledge to improve your SEO strategy, your site rankings, search traffic, and gain new business

 Looking for SEO services?
 Check out these leading affordable SEO packages.